 - Cost Model: Here the Fixed Assets will be shown in the balance sheet based on the cost incurred to purchase them.
 Depreciation is adjusted yearly and the Net Fixed Asset is shown after the end of the Accounting year.

 - Revaluation Model: Under the revaluation model the assets are shown at their “Fair value”.
 Fair Value is the value at which an informed buyer and seller are ready to exchange goods.
 As the Fair value of the asset keeps on changing, the adjustments are done accordingly in the balance sheet and contra entries affect either the Profit and Loss Statement or Equity.

 Difference between Fixed Assets and Current Assets

 Fixed Assets are purchased by companies in order to be used for more than a year.
 On the other hand, current assets are short term assets that are meant to be used within a year.
 Inventory, cash, etc. are current assets that are used by firms in order to meet short term obligations.

 - It helps companies to survive in the long run.
 Financial benefits from fixed assets are enjoyed by companies for a long period of time.

 - The quality of fixed asset of concern help to understand the financial position of the company.
 If the asset base of a company is strong, then the future profitability of the company will be high as a financial benefit can be extracted from it.

 This is a guide to Fixed Assets.
-Here we also discuss the definition and characteristics of fixed assets along with advantages and types.
+Here we discuss the definition and characteristics of fixed assets along with their advantages and types.
 You may also have a look at the following articles to learn more –